Bombardier Movia C951/C951A: History

 73 trainsets consisting of three cars each were purchased at a cost of approximately S$570.7 million for passenger service.
 Bombardier beat Alstom, Kawasaki Heavy Industries and Hyundai Rotem in the tendering process as the lowest cost offered.
 The tender for trains under the contract turnkey 951 was closed in June 2008, and awarded in November 2008.

 Land Transport Authority later placed an additional order of 15 trainsets in 2013 at an approximate value of $119.2 million.
 LTA had increased the variation order from 15 to 19, therefore bringing the total trainsets to 92.
 A partial number of the total fleet operates on the Stage 1 of Downtown Line since 22 December 2013.
 All 92 trains had completed their manufacturing in Changchun Bombardier Railway Vehicles factory, with some of them awaiting for their delivery into Singapore by mid-2017.
+The first C951 train arrived in Singapore in October 2012.

 Delivery

 These trains were delivered until 2017.
 They are currently stabled at Gali Batu Depot, Kim Chuan Depot, Tai Seng Facility Building and the future East Coast Integrated Depot.

 On 12 October 2012, the first of 11 trains for the Downtown Line Stage 1 arrived at Jurong Port and transported to Kim Chuan Depot to undergo testing by LTA before it is handed over to SBS Transit.

 By 28 February 2013, Bombardier had delivered nine of the 11 trains for Downtown Line Stage 1.
 LTA together with the operator, SBS Transit conducted the necessary tests to ensure safety standards, functional performance and systems compatibility requirements are met before revenue service of the DTL1 which began on 22 December 2013.
+The last train was delivered in May 2016.

 Features

 Design

-The C951 trains include several features that were not seen in existing trains.
+The C951 trains include several features that were not seen in previous existing trains.